GoogleCloudPlatform/terraform-google-tf-cloud-agents/examples/tfc-agent-mig-vm-packer/README.md

-# Example Terraform Cloud Agent that support Docker Workflows
+# Example Terraform Cloud agent from Packer image

 ## Overview

-This example showcases how to use Packer to pre-bake a Google VM Image with the necessary toolchain including Terraform Cloud Agent and deploy this image using the `tfc-agent-mig` module.
+This example showcases how to use Packer to pre-bake a Google VM Image with the necessary toolchain including Terraform Cloud agent and deploy this image using the `tfc-agent-mig` module.

 We use startup script to register the runner when it comes online.